treweathers/Calculus/Guides/Sequences_Series.md

 # Sequences and Series Guide
 ## INTRODUCTION
-That is a wonderful question!
-Understanding the intuitive connection between sequences and series is absolutely fundamental—it's the core idea that underpins all of convergence testing.

 Here is the intuitive connection:

 ### The Intuitive Connection: Sequences are the *Ingredients* for Series